Loner Life in Another World: Main characters

-A female knight who was afflicted with a curse, turning her into a skeleton and becoming the final boss of the dungeon, the Dungeon Emperor, where she remained for possibly centuries, alone and efectively immortal.
-After Haruka breaks the curse and frees her by using his Subjugate Skill, he also manages to restore her humanity and she becomes one of his closest friends.
+A female knight who was afflicted with a curse, turning her into a skeleton and becoming the final boss of the dungeon, the Dungeon Emperor, where she remained for possibly centuries, alone and effectively immortal.
+After Haruka breaks the curse and frees her by using his Subjugate Skill, he also manages to restore her humanity and she becomes one of his closest friends and companions.
 She also has feelings for Haruka.